 I wanted to know why these were so low.
 Was it malabsorbtion of the gut?
-Well that was part of the picture; I learned that my gallbladder was full of stones and bile flow was inhibited therefore my fat digestion was poor.
-But I had also been put on a low fat diet by an American Practitioner Dr Stephen Fry.
-There was a reason for this, a newly discovered protozoan infection I was diagnosed with; Protomyzoa Rhuematica thrived on fats and a low fat diet was the most effective way to bring the infection down.
-I kept to his recommendations but what he hadn’t taken into account was that I was already suffering from oxidative stress.
+Well, that was part of the picture.
+I learned that my gallbladder was full of stones and bile flow was inhibited, therefore my fat digestion was poor.
+I had also been put on a low-fat diet by an American practitioner, Dr Stephen Fry.
+There was a reason for this: I had been diagnosed with a newly-discovered protozoan infection.
+Protomyzoa Rhuematica thrived on fats and a low-fat diet was the most effective way to bring the infection down.
+I kept to his recommendations but the doctor hadn’t accounted for the fact that I was already suffering from oxidative stress.

 Put simply, every cell in our body fires electrically.
-The nucleus is in the center of the cell is positively charged, and the outer lining of the cell (cell membrane) is negatively charged.
-In the 1950’s a physicist named Dr Johanna Budwig was considered one of the worlds leading authorities on fats and oils.
-Her research has shown the tremendous effects that commercially processed foods have in destroying cell membranes and lowering the voltage in the cells of our bodies, which can result in disease.
-Dr Budwig discovered that when unsaturated fats have been chemically treated, their unsaturated qualities are destroyed and the field of electrons removed.
+The nucleus in the center of the cell is positively charged, and the outer lining of the cell (cell membrane) is negatively charged.
+In the 1950s, a physicist named Dr Johanna Budwig was considered one of the world’s leading authorities on fats and oils.
+Her research has shown the tremendous role of commercially-processed foods in destroying cell membranes and lowering the voltage in our body cells, which can result in disease.
+Dr Budwig discovered that, when unsaturated fats have been chemically treated, their unsaturated qualities are destroyed and the field of electrons removed.
 This commercial processing of fats destroys the field of electrons that the cell membranes in our bodies must have to function properly.
-The fats ability to associate with protein and thereby to achieve water solubility in the fluids of the living body is destroyed.
-As Dr Budwig put it,
+The fats’ ability to associate with protein and, thereby, to achieve water solubility in the fluids of the living body is destroyed.
+As Dr Budwig stated:

-“the battery is dead because the electrons in these fats and oils recharge it.”When the electrons are destroyed the fats are no longer active and cannot flow into the capillaries and through the fine capillary networks.
-Without the proper metabolism of fats in our bodies every vital function and every organ is affected.
+“The battery is dead because the electrons in these fats and oils recharge it.”When the electrons are destroyed, the fats are no longer active and cannot flow into the capillaries and through the fine capillary networks.
+Without the proper metabolism of fats in our bodies, every vital function and organ is affected.
 This includes the generation of new life and new cells.
-Dr Budwigs diet sounded peculiar to me at first, the mixture of Flax Oil and Cottage Cheese sounded too nice, simple and affordable to work.
-But after reading up on the science behind it, it seemed to make sense, after all she was a very well educated and Nobel nominated physician.
+Dr Budwig’s diet sounded peculiar at first.
+The mixture of flax oil and cottage cheese sounded too nice, simple and affordable to work.
+After reading the science behind it, however, the diet seemed to make sense.
+After all, she was a well-educated and Nobel-nominated physician.

-‘Oxidized omega 6 does damage to your DNA, inflames your heart, and raises your risk for several types of cancer, including breast cancer.
-It also interferes with brain metabolism’ https://www.bulletproofexec.com/omega-3-vs-omega-6-fat-supplements/The most common source of omega 6s is Linoleic Acid, found in corn oil, soybean oil, safflower oil, cottonseed oil, sunflower oil, poultry, and some nuts and seeds.
-These oils are cheap to produce, so they are used in processed foods like chocolate, biscuits, crackers, margarine, frozen pizza, and other snacks.
-To add to this recipe for disaster, food companies stabilize these oils to increase shelf life through a process called hydrogenation.
-Hydrogenation takes already harmful fats and converts them into synthetic Trans fat.
+“Oxidised omega 6 does damage to your DNA, inflames your heart, and raises your risk for several types of cancer, including breast cancer.
+It also interferes with brain metabolism.” https://www.bulletproofexec.com/omega-3-vs-omega-6-fat-supplements/The most common source of omega 6s is linoleic acid, found in corn oil, soybean oil, safflower oil, cottonseed oil, sunflower oil, poultry, and some nuts and seeds.
+These oils are cheap to produce, so they are used in processed foods such as chocolate, biscuits, crackers, margarine, frozen pizza and other snacks.
+To add to this recipe for disaster, food companies stabilise these oils to increase shelf life through a process called hydrogenation.
+Hydrogenation takes already harmful fats and converts them into synthetic trans fat.
 This is the nail in the coffin when it comes to the western diet.
-Its clear that the ratio of Omega 3 vs Omega 6 fats is way out in our diets, the prevalence of vegetable oil and processed grains in western food is contributing to chronic inflammation, cancer, neuro-degenerative diseases, heart attack, and many of the other common health problems.
+It’s clear that the ratio of omega 3 vs omega 6 fats is inbalanced in our diets and the prevalence of vegetable oil and processed grains in western food is contributing to chronic inflammation, cancer, neuro-degenerative diseases, heart attack, and many of the other common health problems.

-The Cholesterol Conspiracy.It has been previously preached to us that cholesterol is bad for us, but more recent research has proven the contrary, in fact it is essential to our health, as healthambition.com explains;
+The Cholesterol Conspiracy.It has previously been preached to us that cholesterol is bad for us.
+However, recent research has proven the contrary.
+In fact, it is essential to our health, as healthambition.com explains:

 This is probably why HDLs are known as good cholesterol.
 The higher the amount of HDLs, the lower the risk factor for heart disease.
 Consuming saturated fat has been shown to increase the amount of HDLs in the body (source).’ https://www.healthambition.com/saturated-fat-bad/